HZEmpire/HKU-COMP2396-Bigtwo/README.md

 # Bigtwo
 ## Project for BigTwo Card Game with completed BigTwo Card Game with implemented GUI and Server
-## Detailed description in COMP2396 project
+## Detailed description in COMP2396 course description